-Duration: The overall duration of the Phase 1 project is 6-months, which includes development activities at the INL (4 months) and a 1-month demonstration program at one North Dakota waste site.
-The Phase 2 project will have a period of 3 months as ongoing work at the INL will contribute to the overall program
+Duration: The overall duration of the Phase 2A project is 6-months, which includes development activities at the INL (4 months) and a 1-month demonstration program at one North Dakota waste site.
+The Phase 2B project will have a period of 3 months as ongoing work at the INL will contribute to the overall program

-Total Project Cost: The total estimated cost of the Phase 1 project including both development and testing is \$400K.
-Of this total, \$200K will be provided as in kind support by the INL or as funding and/or in kind funding from the Ceramic Cement Corporation (C3).
-The Phase 2 project will be funded and provide initial testing, funding and in kind efforts by Ceramic Cement Corporation (C3)
+Total Project Cost: The total estimated cost of the Phase 2A, including both development and testing, is \$700K.
+Of this total, \$350K will be provided as in kind support by the INL or as funding and/or in kind funding from the Ceramic Cement Corporation (C3).
+Phase 2B will provide initial testing At a cost of \$100K with \$100K of funding and in kind efforts will be provided by Ceramic Cement Corporation (C3).